Joris-van-der-Wel/jsonbird/README.md

-<a name="JSONBird"></a>

-## JSONBird
+# JSONBird
 JSONBird is a Duplex stream which makes it easy to create a flexible JSON-RPC 2.0 client or server (or a bidirectional combination) over any reliable transport.
-You can use out of order messages or in-order byte stream.",
+You can use out of order messaging or an in-order byte stream.

-It can parse/emit JSON strings or plain old javascript objects.
+It can parse/emit JSON strings or parse/emit plain-old-javascript-objects in memory.

 JSONBird does not care what transport is used, for example you could use:
 * Synchronous HTTP request/responses